gavosb/harbormaster/README.md

 (bot token) must be replaced with the bot's auth token given by discord.

-Other prerequisites include the discord.py and python-dotenv packages.
+Other prerequisites include the discord.py, aiosqlite, pyborg, and python-dotenv packages.